 The Place on PCH is both an art studio to browse and purchase art from while also acting as an open art space for visitors to take classes and work on projects.
 They offer a variety of classes from pottery, painting and drawing, metalworking and more for visitors to take while they’re in town.

 Visitors and locals enjoy stopping by The Place to see new finds each time they stop by.
-Many visitors also love taking classes in the relaxing SLO CAL weather.
+Many visitors also love taking classes on-site in the relaxing Oceano weather.
 There’s nothing like working on a project with a view of the Pacific Ocean while feeling the cool breeze around you.
 It provides a very comfortable and healing experience that many visitors yearn for when visiting.

 Art is great for all people to get into because it is always different and can be undefinable.